 How much activity do we need to do?

-The good news is all physical activity helps – whether you are a busy parent, teenager, sat at a desk all day or in your retirement years, doing any amount of activity can be beneficial.
-As well as activity in your daily routine such as getting to work, gardening or doing the housework, if you’re able, try to do some exercise.
+The good news is, all physical activity helps – whether you are a busy parent, teenager, sat at a desk all day or in retirement, doing any amount of activity can be beneficial.
+As well as activity in your daily routine, such as getting to work, gardening or doing the housework.
+If you’re able, try to do some exercise.
 You can start with something gentle, like walking, and gradually work your way up to 30 minutes a day of moderate intensity exercise, five times a week.

 Whatever your age, the less time you are sedentary the better, except for time spent sleeping.
 Department of Health guidelines recommend:

 For children not yet walking physical activity should be encouraged from birth, through floor-based play and water-based activities.

 180 minutes (3 hours) per day spread throughout the day.
 Most UK pre-school children get 120-150 minutes each day so see about adding another 30 minutes to each day.

 Children & Young People (5-18 years)

 At least 60 minutes moderate to vigorous-intensity exercise each day, ideally more.
 Three days a week should include vigorous-intensity activities that strengthen muscle and bone.

 150 minutes (2.5 hours) each week of moderate- to vigorous-intensity physical activity.
 Muscle-strengthening activity should also be included twice a week.
 Activity can be spread out through the day into bite-size chunks, eg 30 minutes, 5 days a week.

 As above for adults but post-65, additional health benefits include maintaining cognitive functions and reducing risk of falls.